Buyer’s Guide to Garage Door Springs: What Wisconsin Homeowners Need to Know

 crooked or uneven movement

 If you experience ANY of these… the door is unsafe to operate.
+For homeowners in Neenah and the Fox Valley, do not force the door or run the opener — call for professional service immediately.

 Cost Range for Spring Replacement